zahlman/entrypoint/README.md

 The `.invoke` attribute attached to the decorated function is a wrapper that calls the `parser` created at decoration time on the supplied command line, and then uses that result to call `invoke`.

-If you implement your own `invoke` function, you should use `entrypoints.invoke` to do the heavy lifting.
+If you implement your own `invoke` function, you should use `entrypoint.invoke` to do the heavy lifting.
 See the last example in the "Examples" section to understand the main difficulty involved.
 You could however use this to preprocess the `args` or to add exception handling.

 ### The default invoke function